melodymoselle/artbook/README.md

 * Scheduling API calls to automatically update artist data
 * Browsing artists by name
 * Page of recently added items from a user's followed artists
+* Manually entering new artists and artworks
+* Upcoming shows for a user's followed artists

 ## Release History
 * 0.1.0